AnyChart/docs.anychart.com/Basic_Charts/3D/2D_Line_Chart.md

-{:index 2}
+{:index 2.2}
 # 3D 2D Line Chart

 ## Overview

 This article explains how to create a 3D 2D Line chart in AnyChart.

 To learn more about 3D charts in general and how to customize them, see [3D Charts (Overview)](Overview).
-You can also read about the settings available for the [Line Chart](../Line_Chart), most of them shared by 3D 2D Line.
+In addition, you can read the [Line Chart](../Line_Chart) article.

+Please note that there is also the [3D Line](3D_Line_Chart) chart type.

 ## Quick Start

 To build a 3D 2D Line chart, use the {api:anychart#line3d}anychart.line3d(){api} chart constructor.
 Then call the {api:anychart.charts.Cartesian3d#line2d}line2d(){api} method to create a 2D Line series.

+**Note 1:** When you use the {api:anychart#line3d}anychart.line3d(){api} chart constructor, the [Z-distribution](Overview#z-distribution) is enabled by default, which means that the series of multi-series charts are distributed along the Z-axis.

-If 2D Line is combined with series of other types, it is always shown in the foreground, like in the sample below.
-There is a multi-series 3D chart with one 3D Column and two 2D Line series:
+**Note 2:** 2D Line series are always shown in the foreground if they are combined with series of other types.

+In the sample below, there is a multi-series 3D chart with one 3D Column and two 2D Line series:

 ```
 // create a 3d line chart